 Remember the principles of investing

-These are some of the key principles that you should always bare in mind:
+These are some of the key principles that you should always bear in mind:

-- You want to maximise your return, whilst minimising your risk
+- You want to maximize your return, whilst minimizing your risk

 - Don’t forget to look beyond the labels and watch out for greenwashing

 - You shouldn’t put all your eggs in one basket, it’s better to diversify